VisiCore/Content/Cribl/cc-stream-slack-audit-rest-io/README.md

 ## Contributing to the Pack

-To contribute to this Pack, or to report any issues or enhancement requests, please connect with **VisiCore Tech** on [Cribl Community Slack](https://cribl-community.slack.com) or email us at: <CriblPacks@visicoretech.com>.
+To contribute to the Pack, or to report any issues or enhancement requests, please connect with **VisiCore Tech** on [Cribl Community Slack](https://cribl-community.slack.com) or email us at: <CriblPacks@visicoretech.com>.

 ## License
+---
 This Pack uses the following license: [`Apache 2.0`](https://github.com/criblio/appscope/blob/master/LICENSE).